zidoro/pomatez/README.md

 ## Overview

-This app is base on [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) added with some features that might help you a lot.
+This app is based on [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) added some features that might help users a lot.

 **Useful Blogs About Pomodoro Technique**: